At a glance

 These various grounds are discussed further below.

-An individual can ask you to stop processing their personal data for direct marketing at any time.
+An individual can object to the processing of their personal data for direct marketing at any time.
 This includes any profiling of data that is related to direct marketing.

 This is an absolute right and there are no exemptions or grounds for you to refuse.
-Therefore, when you receive an objection to processing for direct marketing, you must stop processing the individual’s data for this purpose.
+Therefore, when you receive an objection to processing for direct marketing, you must not process the individual’s data for this purpose.